 § 15422.
 Voluntary Revocation.

-Any self-insurer or administrative agency may voluntarily request that its Certificate to Self-Insure or Certificate to Administer be revoked at any time by informing the Manager in writing.
+Any self-insurer or administrative agency may voluntarily request that its Certificate to Self-Insure or Certificate to Administer be revoked at any time by informing the Chief in writing.
 The Director shall revoke the Certificate to Self-Insure or Certificate to Administer after the self-insurer or administrative agency has:

-(a) Sshown to the satisfaction of the Director that the self-insurer or administrative agency has established a program to discharge all liabilities and all responsibilities incurred by the self-insurer or administrator during the period the Certificate to Self-Insure or Certificate to Administer was in force; and.
+() shown to the satisfaction of the Director that the self-insurer or administrative agency has established a program to discharge all liabilities and all responsibilities incurred by the self-insurer or administrator during the period the Certificate to Self-Insure or Certificate to Administer was in force;

-(b) Surrendered the Certificate to Self Insure or Certificate to Administer.

 Note: Authority Cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 54, 55, 59, 129, 3700, 3701, 3701.5, 3702, 3702.3, 3702.5.
 3702.6, 3703, 3705, 3740-3745, Labor Code.